Harry Hall betting profile: Sony Open in Hawaii - PGA TOUR

 At the Sony Open in Hawaii

-- In Hall's most recent appearance at the Sony Open in Hawaii, in 2025, he finished tied for 10th after posting a score of 12-under.
+- In Hall's most recent appearance at the Sony Open in Hawaii, in 2025, he finished tied for tenth after posting a score of 12-under.

 - Nick Taylor won this tournament in 2025, finishing at 16-under.